To purchase Chukar Partridges at Meyer Hatchery, shop our website.

 While we do not anticipate a loss, Meyer Hatchery does cover losses of properly cared for birds that arrive deceased or that pass in the first 48 hours after arrival.
 Losses must be reported within 72 hours of arrival.
 To report a loss with a recent order, fill out our Loss Reporting Form.

 Chukar chicks require a higher protein ration than chicken chicks do.
-Feed 28-30% game bird starter for the first until they are 9 weeks old, then you may switch them to the game bird grower with 26% protein.
+Feed 28-30% game bird starter until they are 9 weeks old, then you may switch them to the game bird grower with 26% protein.
 If you cannot find game bird starter, you may use turkey starter and grower but do verify that the protein is high enough.

 Medicated feed is OK to use for game bird chicks, especially if the weather is hot and humid which encourages the growth of coccidia in the environment.